-Only 10 percent of qualifying projects utilize the Section 19D Deduction.
-Don't miss out.
+Only 10 percent of qualifying projects utilize the Section 179D Deduction.
+Don't you miss out.
 As part of the Energy Policy Act of 2005, the Commercial Building Deduction encourages companies to “Go Green” to not only save money on their utility bills, but on their tax returns as well.
 This tax incentive is often referred to as EPAct and is codified in Section 179D of the IRS tax code.

 How it Works

 Commercial building owners can take a Federal tax deduction of up to $1.80 per square foot of the building’s floor area if they install property that reduces energy and power costs.
 These installations need to be a part of the building’s interior lighting systems, heating, cooling, ventilation, hot water systems or building envelope.
 The deduction is allowed for both new construction and remodeling and the building must be placed in service between 2006 through 2016.

 But even though the tax deduction has yet to be renewed, you can go back and take advantage of prior year deductions.